 Yesterday, the Washington area was hit by a heavier-than-expected snowfall and by late evening everything looked picture-postcard perfect.
 Of course, it took me 45 minutes instead of 15 to drive home from work, but that’s another story.

 And what is more comforting than potato?
-Since turning vegan, my relationship with the spud has been transformed.
+Since turning vegan, my relationship with the spud has been transformed (with recipes like these easy oven roasted potatoes).
 I no longer worry about carbs and starch and all that good stuff because maintaining my weight is no longer an issue.

 To punch up the nutrition factor in my otherwise humble soup, I grabbed two bunches of scallions and a half-bunch of watercress.
 Served with whole-wheat bread croutons tossed in olive oil, pepper and dried basil, it was the perfect dinner for a wintry night.